commenthropha/the-beans-gambit/README.md

 ```
 XX.
 MOVE_BLUE MOVE_RED
 ```
-The only exception to this rule is the last line, which may only have a Blue move if the game ended after Blue's move
+The only exception to this rule is the last line, which may only have a Blue move if the game ended after Blue's move.
 ```
 XX.
 MOVE_BLUE
 ```